Agave: Commonly grown species

 Some commonly grown species include Agave americana, A. angustifolia, A. attenuata, A. murpheyi, A. palmeri, A. parryi, A. parviflora, A. tequilana, A. victoriae-reginae, and A. vilmoriniana.

 A row of agaves in bloom in the Karoo region of South Africa: the inflorescences of the plants are clearly visible.

+In the UK the Plant Heritage collection is held by Ian Mills of Harold Wood in Essex, with 123 species, 76 cultivars and 217 taxa.

 A. americana

 One of the most familiar species is A. americana, a native of tropical America.
 Common names include century plant, maguey (in Mexico), or American aloe (though not related to the genus Aloe).
 The name "century plant" refers to the long time the plant takes to flower.
 The number of years before flowering occurs depends on the vigor of the individual plant, the richness of the soil, and the climate; during these years, the plant is storing in its fleshy leaves the nourishment required for the effort of flowering.

 A. americana, century plant, was introduced into southern Europe about the middle of the 16th century and is now naturalized as well as widely cultivated as an ornamental, as it is in the Americas.
 In the variegated forms, the leaf has a white or yellow marginal or central stripe.
 As the leaves unfold from the center of the rosette, the impression of the marginal spines is conspicuous on the still erect younger leaves.
 The plant is reported being hardy to −9.5 to −6.5 °C or Zone 8b 15-20f.
 Being succulents, they tend to rot if kept too wet.
 In areas such as America's Pacific Northwest, they might be hardy for cold winter temperatures, but need protection from winter rain.
 They mature very slowly and die after flowering but are easily propagated by the offsets from the base of the stem.

 A. americana (a blue variety) occurs in abundance in the Karoo, and arid highland regions of South Africa.
 Introduced by the British settlers in 1820, the plant was originally cultivated and used as emergency feed for livestock.
 Today, it is used mainly for the production of syrup and sugar.